Skip to main content

 Menu

-Non-domestic rating bill to undergo further scrutiny in the Lords
+Non-domestic rating bill concludes report stage in the Lords

 There is no description available for this image (ID: 200401)

-Members of the House of Lords begin their further examination of the Non-Domestic Rating (Multipliers and Private Schools) Bill during report stage on Tuesday 18 March.
+Members of the House of Lords concluded their further examination of the Non-Domestic Rating (Multipliers and Private Schools) Bill during report stage on Tuesday 18 March.

 The Non-Domestic Rating (Multipliers and Private Schools) Bill contains a range of measures that will allow HM Treasury to: